Osaou/http-feeds/README.md

 ## Consuming events: Java

-There is also a Java API for consuming events, mainly meant for use from _other_ applications.
+There is also a Java API for consuming events, mainly designed to be used from _other_ applications.

 Simply define a consumer like so: